-- 1. Navigate tothe Jira Software admin panel using the control in the upper right and select Manage apps. - Go toAdvanced Roadmapsdependencies.
+- 1. Navigate totheJira Software admin panel using the containing the total in the upper right and select Manage apps. - Go toAdvanced Roadmapsdependencies.
 Add an issue linking type using the dropdown menu, or remove it with thexthat appears in the box.
 UseSwapon the right side to invert the dependent relationship. - 3.
 SelectSave changes.